ShinySaana/pokemon-showdown-docker/README.md

     - Serves them from play.pokemonshowdown.com for now.
     - I don't like that, for a lot of reasons.
 - Replays
-- Diff config from upstreams
-    - Probably diff the templates from config-generator and the various config-examples
 - Prevent httpd from internal caching
 - Calc server
 - psbattletools?